Misiu/seeed-wiki-documents/docs/Sensor/ePaper/XIAO_ePaper_Display_Board_EN04/EN04_OEPL_Setup.md

 :::

-**Step 5.
-Configure the board**
+**Step 6.
+Configure the Board**
-Open the [OEPL Configuration Page](https://openepaperlink.org/ble/config/?config=nrf52840-en04-s6) and connect to your board:
+Open the [OEPL Configuration Page](https://openepaperlink.org/ble/config/?config=nrf52840-en04-s6) and connect to your board.

 (image here)

-If you have selected **"Seeed EN04 4.26"** or **"Seeed EN04 7.3"** you will see **"Auto Install to Device"**.
+If you selected **"Seeed EN04 4.26"** or **"Seeed EN04 7.3"**, you will see **"Auto Install to Device"**.
-This is the easiest way to have your DIY Kit configured
+This is the easiest way to configure your DIY Kit.

-**Step 5a.
-Configure different display sizes and battery usage
+**Step 6a.
+Configure Different Display Sizes and Battery Usage**

 TBD

-### Verify configuration
+### Verify Configuration

-After installation and configuration, the display should show a startup screen (add image below).
-The device is now ready and can be used to display content via Bluetooth.
+After installation and configuration, the display should show a startup screen (image to be added).
+The device is now ready to display content via Bluetooth.

 ## Uploading Images to Display